-In order to facilitate the access of citizens to the administration, this regulation was developed to allow citizens to enable third parties to act on their behalf in certain procedures or actions via electronic means before the General State Administration and/or its related public bodies or representatives.
+In order to facilitate the access of citizens to administration, this regulation was developed to allow citizens to enable third parties to act on their behalf in certain procedures or actions via electronic means before the general State administration and/or its related public bodies or representatives.

-Order HFP/633/2017 of 28 June 2017 approved the models of powers of attorney to be used in the Electronic Registry of Representatives of the Central Administration and in the Electronic Registry of Representatives of Local Entities.
-The order also regulates valid methods to be used for the electronic signature of powers of attorney.
+Order HFP/633/2017 of 28 June 2017 approved the power of attorney forms to be used in the Electronic Registry of Representatives of the Central Administration and in the Electronic Registry of Representatives of Local Entities.
+The order also regulates valid methods to be used for the electronic signature of power of attorney.